Bachelor's Degree in Political Science

 Frank J. Colucci is Associate Professor of Political Science.
 He teaches courses in American politics and constitutional law and history with a focus on the U.S. Supreme Court.

-Professor Rincker is Interim Associate Vice Chancellor for Academic Affairs and professor of political science at PNW.
-She is faculty co-sponsor of Pi Sigma Alpha, the Political Science club, for Model United Nations and Model Illinois Government team at PNW.
+Meg Rincker is a professor of political science at PNW.
+She is a faculty co-sponsor of Pi Sigma Alpha, the Political Science club, for Model United Nations and Model Illinois Government team at PNW.

 Yu Ouyang’s teaching responsibilities include introductory and upper-level courses in American politics and quantitative methodology.